eberkain/Kerbpit/README.txt

     various controls for all onboard systems
-    bind actions to groups in-game using AGX send commands to MFD0 to active group based on button pressed
+    bind actions to groups in-game using AGX send commands to MFD0 to active group based on button pressed MFD Controls
+    Each MFD has a strip of 6 buttons that can be used to directly interact with programs This is done by tying the buttons to action groups kOS has the ability to monitor action groups and react to button presses 24 AGX groups are reserved for this feature